Magento 2 Performance Improvement with Aws Cloudfront

 Once you performed necessary changes the domain names should be changed on the Magento 2 frontend.

-Applied changed on Magento 2 frontend
+Applied Changed on Magento 2 Frontend

 Performance Results